croedel/PiInfotainment/README.md

 Following sections explain the 3 core functionalities.

 ### Picture Frame
-The major enhancements of RaspiInfotainment vs PictureFrame2020.py are:
+The major enhancements of RaspiInfotainment vs. PictureFrame2020.py are:

 - Optimized for direct mounting of image directory via WIFI (e.g. from a NAS) - no copying required!
 - Fast startup time - even if image directory contains a huge number of sub-directories and pictures by implementing a directory cache